 The final capstone project results in a detailed report that demonstrates basic understanding and integrative knowledge of sustainable natural resource management for the site or situation selected for your capstone.
 Students are expected to devote 120 to 200 hours to the capstone project and prepare a 30- to 50-page final report (double-spaced, not including figures, tables, and references).
-The case study project report is due during the last term of the MNR program of study.
+The capstone project report is due during the last term of the MNR program of study.

 Successful completion of a final oral examination is required for all master's degrees.
 The student will present their capstone project during an oral examination, during which the Graduate Advisory Committee will ask questions related to the capstone project work and the student's topical knowledge about sustainable natural resource management.
+The final oral exam must be scheduled with the program and the graduate school at least 2 weeks ahead of time.
+Contact the program coordinator for more detail.